-On November 23rd, 2016, Himani Jain a Mumbai girl who took a Uber share ride with another woman Gayatri (Himani changed the name) she found Gayatri to be extremely abusive towards the driver.
+On November 23rd, 2016, Himani Jain a Mumbai girl who took an Uber share ride with another woman Gayatri (Himani changed the name) she found Gayatri to be extremely abusive towards the driver.
 The driver was extremely polite and courteous and the woman was using all abuses.
-So Himani came forward to the rescue of the driver gave her number to cops and gave statements of the woman co passenger being abusive.
-Her Facebook post given below has the detailed account of the incident –
+So Himani came forward to the rescue of the driver gave her number to cops and gave statements of the woman co-passenger being abusive.
+Her Facebook post given below has the detailed account of the incident.

-When a woman comes forward tells the truth she is not only applauded but raised to a god like status for no reason.
+When a woman comes forward tells the truth she is not only applauded but raised to god-like status for no reason.
 It is as if for showing correct human values she is being raised to an elevated status by the society.

-Let’s consider another similar case that happened on August 23, 2015 in Delhi.
-Jasleen Kaur an AAP activist sought to instant fame by accusing Saravjith Singh Bedi of misbehavior while an eyewitness Mr. Biswajeet came forward with the truth and went to all media with truth.
-No one, absolutely no one noted the noble deed of Mr Biswajit and Indiatimes did not write any article on him at that time.
+Let’s consider another similar case that happened on August 23, 2015, in Delhi.
+Jasleen Kaur an AAP activist sought to instant fame by accusing Saravjith Singh Bedi of misbehavior while an eyewitness Mr. Biswajeet came forward with the truth and went to all media with the truth.
+No one, absolutely no one noted the noble deed of Mr. Biswajit and Indiatimes did not write any article on him at that time.

 - If Himani chose to keep mum on this matter, (which she could hardly do with progressing police investigation as police would have traced her even without her giving her number voluntarily) she would have taken men one step closer to hating women.
 That act of hers would have ensured more men and cab drivers raising their voice.